G. C. Murphy

-In April 1985, the company was acquired by Ames Department Stores Inc. Ames converted many of the larger "Murphy's Mart" stores, and in 1989, sold the variety store division to former competitor McCrory Stores.
+In April 1985, the company was acquired by Ames Department Stores Inc. Ames converted many of the larger "Murphy's Mart" stores and in 1989, sold the variety store division to former competitor McCrory Stores.

 History

 Origins of chain

-The chain was founded in 1906 in the Pittsburgh suburb of McKeesport, Pennsylvania, by George Clinton Murphy.
+The chain was founded in 1906 by George Clinton Murphy in the Pittsburgh suburb of McKeesport, Pennsylvania.
 Murphy had gotten his start in retail as a manager of a McCrory's store in 1896.
-Murphy later moved to Detroit, Michigan, to manage several stores there, and then returned to the Pittsburgh, Pennsylvania, area to launch his own stores.
+Murphy later moved to Detroit, Michigan, to manage several stores there and then returned to the Pittsburgh, Pennsylvania, area to launch his stores.
 His namesake chain was founded in 1906.
-It was one of several large retailers to originate in Pennsylvania.
+It was one of several large retailers that originated in Pennsylvania.

-Murphy died in April 1909, three years after the launch of the chain.
-Two former McCrory's executives, John Sephus Mack and Walter C. Shaw, bought the G.C.
+Murphy died in April 1909, three years after the chain's launch.
+Two former McCrory executives, John Sephus Mack and Walter C. Shaw, bought the G.C.
 Murphy chain, which was at the time about 12 stores, that same year.
-The chain quickly expanded both through new stores and purchase of competitors, growing to 173 stores by 1932.
+The chain quickly expanded through new stores and the purchase of competitors, growing to 173 stores by 1932.

 Murphy's expanded cautiously during the 1920s, letting it cope with the Great Depression better than other retailing chains: Sales in 1930 were reported to have risen about 9% ($17 million).
-By 1932, however sales had dropped 3.7%.
-The retailing company never let go of their employees during this time, although they did have to get rid of over time pay and dock employees for absences.
+By 1932, however, sales had dropped 3.7%.
+The retailing company never let go of their employees during this time, although they did have to get rid of overtime pay and dock employees for absences.

 Overview of features

-Murphy's stores became popular in part because of their locations; many locations were in small and medium-sized towns that had previously been served only by stores owned by whatever mining company was based there.
-The lunch counters in the stores were a popular destination for quick and inexpensive meals (prior to the rise of the fast food chain).
-Murphy's stores were designed in house and to a high standard, led by architects like Harold Ellsworth Crosby.
+Murphy's stores became popular partly because of their locations; many were in small and medium-sized towns that had previously been served only by stores owned by whatever mining company was based there.
+The lunch counters in the stores were a popular destination for quick and inexpensive meals (before the rise of fast food).
+Murphy's stores were designed in-house and to a high standard, led by architects like Harold Ellsworth Crosby.

 Growth and expansion

 G.C.
-Murphy expanded through the 1950s with the acquisition of 91 Morris stores in the Midwest, and 92 Morgan & Lindsey stores in the south and southwest.
-The chain also began testing larger locations at this time, opening a large location at Cermak Plaza in Berwyn, Illinois in 1957.
+Murphy expanded through the 1950s by acquiring 91 Morris stores in the Midwest and 92 Morgan & Lindsey stores in the South and Southwest.
+The chain also began testing more prominent locations, opening a significant location at Cermak Plaza in Berwyn, Illinois, in 1957.
 When company President James Stephen Mack (son of John Sephus Mack) died in 1968, the chain was up to 511 stores.
-In 1970, it opened its first large scale store, branded as "Murphy's Mart" in Pittsburgh, Pennsylvania.
-The stores were similar in size and concept to Kmart, and were often located in suburbs.
+In 1970, it opened its first large-scale store, branded as "Murphy's Mart," in Pittsburgh, Pennsylvania.
+The stores were similar in size and concept to Kmart and were often located in the suburbs.
 By 1980, they had grown to 448 stores.